sahin-a/SteamAccountSwitcher/README.md

 # Steam Account Manager
 It lets you switch between your steam accounts seamlessly.
 No Credentials are required, it works based on remembered logins from your steam client.

+# Any suggestions or issues found?
+- Feel free to open a new issue to share your suggestions or bug findings.
+Thankful for any contribution! :)

 # Known Issues
 App not launching?
 - [Install .NET 6 Runtime](https://dotnet.microsoft.com/en-us/download)